-- a) The implementing Zoning By-law shall establish lot area and lot frontage requirements. - b) Institutional uses shall be of a scale to service the Community and surrounding rural areas. - c) Institutional uses of an industrial nature such as works yards shall be buffered from sensitive land uses in accordance with this Plan. - d) The Township encourages the multi-use of institutional uses wherever possible.

-e) Redevelopment of Community Institutional uses for affordable housing shall not require an amendment to this Plan.
+- a) The implementing Zoning By-law or Community Planning Permit By-law shall establish lot area and lot frontage requirements. - Institutional uses shall be of a scale to service the Community and surrounding rural areas. - c) Institutional uses of an industrial nature such as works yards shall be buffered from sensitive land uses in accordance with this Plan. - d) The Township encourages the multi-use of institutional uses wherever possible. - e) Redevelopment of Community Institutional uses for affordable housing shall not require an amendment to this Plan.